 During the last years of his life, Hodgkin suffered from a crippling disease, described as an ataxia.
 He died on 30th of May 1987, at the age of 81.
 His ashes are buried in the churchyard of St. John’s, Ladbroke Grove, in London.

 Curwen Eliot Hodgkin was born on the 19th of June 1905.
-In this photo Eliot was 10 months old.
+In this photo Hodgkin was 10 months old.

-In 1931 Eliot published his first and only novel 'She Closed the Door'.
+In 1931 Hodgkin published his first and only novel 'She Closed the Door'.

 First one-man show.
 In October 1936 Hodgkin exhibited 23 paintings at Picture Hire Limited.

-Eliot married Mimi in 1940.
+Eliot Hodgkin married Mimi in 1940.
 She was his lifetime partner.

 Hodgkin published his last book.
 Pictorial Gospel brings together the Gospel story and works of art in which old master sought to illustrate it.

-Eliot did two solo exhibitions in New York.
+Eliot Hodgkin did two solo exhibitions in New York.
 His second one was in 1962.